-GUIDE 2024
+GUIDE 2025

 What Does a Pharmaceutical Technical Writer Do?

-In this article, we will look up to the duties of the pharmaceutical technical writer.
+In this article, we will look up the duties of the pharmaceutical technical writer.
 Let’s dive right in.

-Pharmaceutical Technical Writer Role and Responsibilities
+Pharmaceutical Technical Writing: Role and Responsibilities of a Writer

 Documentation includes preparing clinical study reports, standard operating procedures, and test scripts.
 Here’s the list of duties a pharmaceutical writer is responsible for:

-1. Assessing the Creation of Procedural Documents
+1. Assessing the Creation of Standard Operating Procedures (SOPs)

 2. Identifying SMEs and Partners